The flamenco cinema of Carlos Saura

 We recently said goodbye to Carlos Saura, one of the most renowned, prolific and groundbreaking film directors in Spanish cinema, whose name appears under the title of the films that defined post-war Spanish cinema and who made us smile with his insightfulness in dodging Franco's censorship.

 The films La Caza (1966), Peppermint Frappé (1967), La prima Angélica (1974), Cría Cuervos (1976) or ¡Ay, Carmela!
 (1990) are probably familiar to you, but... did you know that, along with his facet as a film director, Carlos Saura had a great passion for flamenco that even made him try his talent as a dancer?
-And although in the end we have not had the pleasure of seeing him on one of our tablaos flamencosWe were fortunate enough to enjoy his talent representing his love for this art.
-Saura himself affirmed: "I have even repeated a scene, when the shot was already good, for the pleasure of seeing a group dance, fascinated by it, I have had it repeated".
+And although in the end we have not had the pleasure of seeing him on one of our flamenco tablaosbut fortunately we have been able to enjoy his talent representing his love for this art.
+Saura himself said: "I have even had a scene repeated, when the shot was already good, for the pleasure of seeing a group dance, fascinated by this, I have had it repeated".

 Bodas de Sangre, besides marking the beginning of the Aragonese director's musical period, is the first film of his flamenco trilogy together with Carmen (1983) and El amor brujo (1986), all literary adaptations in which the director collaborated with the dancer and choreographer Antonio Gades.
 And if with Carmen he won three medals from the Círculo de Escritores Cinematográficos, three Oscar nominations and a BAFTA for Best Foreign Film, with El amor Brujo he won two Goyas for Best Cinematography and Best Costumes.